Network detectives - parent-child team for safe surfing

 Phishing and internet fraud can largely be recognized by typical warning signs.
 Parents and children can practise together not to click on links, to check senders and not to share sensitive data.

-Parents who explain the dangers of fake competitions, unexpected friend requests or cyberbullying build trust and promote their child's media skills - and their own!
+Parents who explain the dangers of fake competitions, unexpected friend requests or cyberbullying create trust and promote their child's media skills - and their own!

 One wrong click - what now?